Bioreporter: Green fluorescent protein (GFP)

 Green fluorescent protein (GFP) is also a photoprotein isolated and cloned from the jellyfish Aequorea victoria.
 Variants have also been isolated from the sea pansy Renilla reniformis.
 GFP, like aequorin, produces a blue fluorescent signal, but without the required addition of an exogenous substrate.
 All that is required is an ultraviolet light source to activate the fluorescent properties of the photoprotein.
 This ability to autofluoresce makes GFP highly desirable in biosensing assays since it can be used on-line and in to monitor intact, living cells.
 Additionally, the ability to alter GFP to produce light emissions besides blue (i.e., cyan, red, and yellow) allows it to be used as a multianalyte detector.
 Consequently, GFP has been used extensively in bioreporter constructs within bacterial, yeast, nematode, plant, and mammalian hosts.

 Uroporphyrinogen (urogen) III methyltransferase (UMT)

-Uroporphyrinogen (urogen) III methyltransferase (UMT) catalyzes a reaction that yields two fluorescent products which produce a red-orange fluorescence in the 590 - 770 nm range when illuminated with ultraviolet light.
+Uroporphyrinogen (urogen) III methyltransferase (UMT) catalyzes a reaction that yields two fluorescent products which produce a red-orange fluorescence in the 590 to 770 nm range when illuminated with ultraviolet light.
 So as with GFP, no addition of exogenous substrates is required.
 UMT has been used as a bioreporter for the selection of recombinant plasmids, as a marker for gene transcription in bacterial, yeast, and mammalian cells, and for the detection of toxic salts such as arsenite and antimonite.